14islands/14islands-com-v2/app/blog/_posts/2015-12-28-our-year-in-review-2015.md

 ## Kingdom of the North

 One of the great things about conferences is we get time to mingle with people we’ve admired for many years.
-Fellow Stockholmers North Kingdom were at Awwwards to accept the award “Site of the the year” for the [Hobbit Chrome Experiment](http://www.northkingdom.com/cases/a-journey-through-middle-earth/).
+Fellow Stockholmers [North Kingdom](http://www.northkingdom.com/) were at Awwwards to accept the award “Site of the the year” for the [Hobbit Chrome Experiment](http://www.northkingdom.com/cases/a-journey-through-middle-earth/).
 This opportunity started the spark that lead to us helping them out on new projects.
-Marco collaborated with them [on a project for Disney](http://www.northkingdom.com/cases/finding-new-fantasyland/), and Hjörtur collaborated with them on [a space mission](http://www.syfy.com/theexpanse/enterthefuture/)for Syfy.
+Marco collaborated with them [on a project for Disney](http://www.northkingdom.com/cases/finding-new-fantasyland/), and Hjörtur collaborated with them on [a space mission](http://www.syfy.com/theexpanse/enterthefuture/) for Syfy.
 Such an inspiring place, with lots of talented people.

 {% include post-image.html alt="North Kingdom office in Stockholm" src="/images/blog/year-in-review/NK-office-1_1.jpg" margin="both" ratio="1_1" %}